jordonpapello-beep/chocolate-database/README.md

 ##### Sales Table:
 **1.) `sales_summary`:**

-This is the **CORE VIEW** of the entire DBSM as it **connects all tables in the database together per individual sales on the `sales` table through the three foreign keys associated with the `products`, `customers`, and `stores` tables!** Therefore, this VIEW shows ALL of the information associated with a sale that cannot be found on the `sales` table alone: all of the product data, customer data, and store data.
+This is the **CORE VIEW** of the entire DBMS as it **connects all tables in the database together per individual sales on the `sales` table through the three foreign keys associated with the `products`, `customers`, and `stores` tables!** Therefore, this VIEW shows ALL of the information associated with a sale that cannot be found on the `sales` table alone: all of the product data, customer data, and store data.
 Using this, you can not only find out the price data of what was bought and how much of it, but what the product specifically is, the gender and age of the customer who bought it, what store city and country they bought it from, and so on.

 **2 & 3.) `monthly_sales` & `yearly_sales`:**